Saving money is a pretty simple process. What’s difficult, is changing our thoughts and behaviors about money, power, status, and things.

 - Using cash only or using only one credit card and paying the balance immediately

-- Automating transactions – bill payment, savings, investing, rebalancing of portfolio
+- Automating transactions – bill payment, savings, investing, rebalancing of a portfolio

 - Classifying purchases into ‘wants’ and ‘needs’